AceCentre/VoiceBroker/README.md

 ## Aims

 - [x] Basic setting as a COM Service wih some functions
-- [] Correctly register in the registry
+- [x] Correctly register in the registry (although ids could be refactored)
-- [] First work on Azure (why?
+- [x] First work on Azure using tts-wrapper (why?
 Because I know we can get word level timing - it should help for callbacks)
-- [] Extend this whole code for other libraries (Abstract the class out)
+- [] check other libraries
-- [] Allow for configuration by a seperate app to allow for choice of voices etc
+- [] Allow for configuration by a seperate app to allow for choice of voices etc. note how settings is the key file and a credentials file

 ## Features